 January 1: wherever you are in the world, winter or summer, the New Year scent of possibility and opportunity smells the same.
 It’s like a fresh breeze blows through life sometime around midnight on the 31st, wafting us forward to a new year.

 Resolution or no resolution, a new year heralds the perfect time for intention setting and reconnecting with rituals.
-Amongst the festivity and family time, finding time and space to determine your personal, professional, health and wellness goals for 2019 can help to pave the way ahead with clarity.
+Amongst the festivity and family time, finding time and space to determine your personal, professional, health and wellness goals for the year ahead can help to pave the way with clarity.

 Here are our top tips for writing your road map in month 1 of this new year!